The Fabric

 What is Delta AI?

-being created at NCSA in 2024.
+created at NCSA in 2024.

 Taking advantage of next-generation NVIDIA graphics processors,